dcarpintero/machine-learning/README.md

-# machine-learning
-Overview of Foundational AI Concepts and Models
+# Overview of Foundational AI Concepts and Models